AgentOxygen/twitter-gpu-bot/README.md

 ## Running the Bot
 To run the bot, open the terminal of your choice and navigate to the directory where **bot.py** is located.
 I prefer to use Powershell on Windows which you can open by pressing shift and then right clicking in the white space of a File Explorer window.
 Use `python ./bot.py` to activate the bot.
+You do not need to be in the window for it to run, just check on it every so often to make sure it hasn't crashed or bugged out.

 ## Donations are Appreciated!